thehunmonkgroup/coding-guidelines/python.md

 16. Document code using reStructuredText format: clear, concise module-level docstrings for script purpose, class docstrings for class overview, and method/function docstrings with ":param:", ":type:", ":return:", ":rtype:", ":raises:" style descriptions.
 Use multi-line format for complex elements.

-17. IMPORTANT: Code should be clean and self-documenting.
-Within functions/methods, output ONLY code and docstrings, no comments, no blank lines.
+17. IMPORTANT: Code MUST be clean and self-documenting.
+Within functions/methods, output ONLY code and docstrings.
+NEVER add new inline comments; rely solely on clear code and comprehensive docstrings.
+Existing inline comments MAY be preserved if necessary, but strive to eliminate them by improving the code's clarity.
+AI assistants MUST strictly adhere to this rule and NEVER introduce new inline comments.

 18. IMPORTANT: Code should be written so it is EASILY TESTABLE, which means closely following RULE 9 above, and making architectural decisions that will result in EASILY TESTABLE code.